graemerocher/micronaut-oraclecloud-workshop/lab_data_jpa/lab_data_jpa.md

           enabled: true
     </copy>

-This enables the lookup of entities from compilation time produced metadata (avoiding a full classpath scan).
+This enables the lookup of entities from metadata produced at compilation time (avoiding a full classpath scan).

 ## Mapping Entities to Database Tables

-To map entities to the underlying databse tables simply define classes that match the table names (the default convention is underscore-separated lowercase, however this is configurable) and annotate them with `javax.persistence.Entity`.
+To map entities to the underlying databse tables, simply define classes that match the table names (the default convention is underscore-separated lowercase, but this is configurable) and annotate them with `javax.persistence.Entity`.

 For example try and alter the existing `Owner` class as follows: